ibm-cloud-docs/discovery-data/assemble.md

 ### Section: `datasource_settings`
 {: #section-datasource-settings}

-The XPath expression for this section is `/function/prototype/proto-section[@section="datasource_settings"]`.
+The XPath expression is `/function/prototype/proto-section[@section="datasource_settings"]`.
 It includes settings specific to the data source.

 ```xml
 <!-- Data source settings change on each server -->